pkmn/engine/docs/PROTOCOL.md

 The most important observation is that **Metronome and Mirror Move can be used in tandem to rack up arbitrary increases in log size via mutual recursion**.
-Metronome and Mirror Move handlers both contain checks to prevent infinite self-recursion, but do not check for each other, meaning a Pokémon can use Metronome to proc Mirror Move to copy their opponent's Metronome to proc Mirror Move again etc. However, since Mirror Move works based on the `last_used_move` field and Metronome using a new move overwrites this field, Mirror Move copying an opponent's original Metronome will only
+Metronome and Mirror Move handlers both contain checks to prevent infinite self-recursion, but don't check for each other, meaning a Pokémon can use Metronome to proc Mirror Move to copy their opponent's Metronome to proc Mirror Move again etc. However, since Mirror Move works based on the `last_used_move` field and Metronome using a new move overwrites this field, Mirror Move copying an opponent's original Metronome will only